We've got you covered!

 Prune and remove all dead growth from perennials.

-At additional cost, removal of accumulated mulch from past seasons is available.
-Bag all leaves and trash and place on curb for homeowner’s weekly trash pick-up.
 Upon request and at additional cost, all bagged trash may be removed from property and disposed.

 When available, blow and dispose of all organic debris into surrounding natural wooded areas to minimize cost, trash disposal, and trash disposal for environment.
 We can also put a fresh edge on all the beds based on your preference and always contact DIGGERS HOTLINE for safety.